RD0407/PYTHON-PROJECT/Analysis of public COVID-19 data/README.md

    * Effect of COVID-19 restrictions on the infection rate.
    * Infection rate when the restrictions are removed and how long for this rate to reach its maximum.
 #### Plot 3: The infectious population as a function of pandemy-day for all countries.
-In this part we discuss the following things:
+In this part we discuss the following things:-
    * Make a list of those countries which currently still have a raising infectious population.
 Only countries having more than 5000 confirmed cases are considered.